Characterizing co-NL by a group action: Binary Integers

 The corresponding graph is:

 \item[$\bullet$]The proof representing the list $\star110$ contracts the occurrences $X(Ai)\otimes X(Ao)^{\simbot}$ and $X(1i)\otimes X(1o)^{\simbot}$, in bold below:

 The corresponding graph is:

-\end{itemize} The edges of the graph describe the scanning of the list, as for the following example of the construction of a graph from a list $\star11010$ makes it clear: Each element of the list lives in a different \textit{slice} —the integer shown above each element of the list.
-Moreover, each element is connected by its output node to its successor's input node (the successor of the last element is $\star$), and by its input node to its predecessor's output node.
+\end{itemize} The edges of the graph describe the scanning of the list.
+We illustrate this by explaining how to construct the graph corresponding to the list $\star 11010$.
+Indeed, the graph can be described directly from the list itself: Each element of the list lives in a different \textit{slice} —the integer shown above each element of the list.
+Moreover, each element is connected by its output vertex to its successor's input vertex (the successor of the last element is $\star$), and by its input vertex to its predecessor's output node.
 This gives the following graph, which is the representation of $\star11010$:

-\begin{definition}[Matricial representation of a list] Given a binary representation of an integer $n = \star a_1, \hdots, a_k$ of size $k \neq 0$\footnote{We will always assume in the following that the length of the binary integer representing the integer $n$ under study is $k$.} and its corresponding graph $G_n$, $n$ is represented by $M_n$, a $6 \times 6$ block matrix of the following form:
+\begin{definition}[Matricial representation of a list] Given a binary representation of an integer $n=\star a_1, \hdots, a_k$ of size $k \neq 0$\footnote{We will always assume in the following that the length of the binary integer representing the integer $n$ under study is denoted by $k$.} and its corresponding graph $G_n$, $n$ is represented by $M_n$, a $6 \times 6$ block matrix of the following form:

-where coefficients are $(k+1) \times (k+1)$ matrices (the $(\cdot)^{\ast}$ denotes the conjugate-transpose) defined -- for $u, v \in \{0, 1\}$ -- by: \begin{itemize} \item $(l_{uv})_{a,b} = 1$ if there is an edge in $G_n$ from $(uo, a)$ to $(vi, b)$, and $(l_{uv})_{a,b}=0$ otherwise; \item $(e_u)_{0, n} = 1$ if there is an edge from $(uo, n)$ to $(E, 0)$, and $(e_{u})_{a,b}=0$ otherwise; \item $(s_v)_{0, n} = 1$ if there is an edge from $(vo, n)$ to $(S, 0)$, and $(s_{v})_{a,b}=0$ otherwise. \end{itemize} One can simply make sure that no information is lost, the graph $G_n$ -- and by transitivity the input $n$ -- is totally and faithfully encoded in $M_n$. \end{definition}
+where coefficients are $(k+1) \times (k+1)$ matrices (the $(\cdot)^{\ast}$ denotes the conjugate-transpose) defined -- for $u, v \in \{0, 1\}$ -- by: \begin{itemize} \item $(l_{uv})_{a,b}=1$ if there is an edge in $G_n$ from $(uo, a)$ to $(vi, b)$, and $(l_{uv})_{a,b}=0$ otherwise; \item $(e_u)_{0, n}=1$ if there is an edge from $(uo, n)$ to $(E, 0)$, and $(e_{u})_{a,b}=0$ otherwise; \item $(s_v)_{0, n}=1$ if there is an edge from $(vo, n)$ to $(S, 0)$, and $(s_{v})_{a,b}=0$ otherwise. \end{itemize} One can simply make sure that no information is lost, the graph $G_n$ -- and by transitivity the input $n$ -- is totally and faithfully encoded in $M_n$. \end{definition}

 This representation of binary integers is however non-uniform: the size of the matrix depends on the size of the binary representation.
 This is where the use of von Neumann algebras takes its importance: any matrix algebra can be embedded in the type $\text{II}_{1}$ hyperfinite factor $\finhyp$.
 To get a uniform representation of integers, we therefore only need to embed the matricial representation in $\finhyp$.
 Before explaining this step in Section \ref{sec:integers}, we review in the next section some basics of the theory of von Neumann algebras.
 The aim of this section is not to introduce the reader to the theory which is much too rich to be condensed here, but to give some ideas and intuitions on it.
 In the end of the next section, we introduce the crossed product construction, an operation which will be fundamental in the subsequent sections.